-Tips to Prevent Water Damage in Your Home
+Tips To Prevent Water Damage

-Charlotte Water Damage Restoration Tips
+Prevent Water Damage

 Water damage is something no one wants to deal with, large or small.
-It can reek havoc in your home or business, and the cleanup required can be both time consuming and expensive, especially in cases where large areas are effected, or damage that later results in mold.
+It can wreak havoc in your home or business, and the cleanup required can be both time consuming and expensive, especially in cases where large areas are effected, or damage that later results in mold.
 When water damage occurs, it not only compromises part, if not all, of the structure of the dwelling, but the furnishings, appliances, collectibles and a number of other things.

 Many times water damage comes from leaky or busted water pipes in a bathroom or kitchen.
 In the bathroom, there are a few simple things you can do to possibly prevent future problems.
 For one thing, if you don't have an exhaust fan, install one.
 Steam and humidity that results from your baths and showers provide a perfect environment for mold to grow; exhaust fans will control this.
 Also, watch for stains or spots forming on the walls that could indicate leaking pipes behind the sheet rock or other wall coverings.
 You might want to repair the grout or chalking around your tub, shower, or toilet that is beginning to get loose, especially if you are noticing small puddles of water around these areas.